Amok Draumr Hammock Kit Review

 Disclosure of material connection: The author (Derek Hansen) was provided with a free sample from the manufacturer for testing and evaluation purposes.
 The comments in this post (written & spoken) are of my own opinion, which I formed after personally handling the gear.
 I was under no obligation to publish a review of this item.

-30 thoughts on “Amok Draumr Hammock Kit Review”
+30 responses to “Amok Draumr Hammock Kit Review”

 But..
 There are too many times I hang and unexpected winds blow thru.. especially in the winter months.
 Which causes me to tend toward end-gathered hammocks, so I can get the tarp down low and tight..
 I call it taco-mode.